Mark Andrews (American football): 2022

 Andrews entered the 2022 season as a full-time starter for the first time in his career.
-In a Week 2 38–42 loss to the Miami Dolphins, he had his first 100-yard receiving game of the season with nine receptions for 104 yards and a touchdown along with a three yard rush.
-The next week against the New England Patriots, he eight receptions for 89 yards and two touchdowns in the 37–26 win.
+In a Week 2 38–42 loss to the Dolphins, he had his first 100-yard receiving game of the season with nine receptions for 104 yards and a touchdown along with a three yard rush.
+The next week against the New England Patriots, he had eight receptions for 89 yards and two touchdowns in the 37–26 win.
 Andrews recorded his second 100-yard performance in a Week 6 20–24 loss to the New York Giants, finishing the game with seven receptions for 106 yards and a touchdown.
+He finished the 2022 season with 73 receptions for 847 receiving yards and five receiving touchdowns in 15 games and starts.
+He earned a third Pro Bowl nomination.
+He was ranked 80th by his fellow players on the NFL Top 100 Players of 2023.